dillansimmons/storybook/readme.md

 #### Traits:
 Background is white, black, or dark grey

-Grid size can vary in 9 different sizes
+Grid size can vary in 10 different sizes.
+A single peg grid is very rare 1/1000

 Color schemes generated are 3,5,9, and 10 palletes.
 Each produces a unique combination.

-There are 28 unique color schemes.
+There are 30 unique color schemes.
 Colors were inspired by a number of sources and very curated.
-Picked off of from things like an old t-shirt print, a sundown, a dixie cup, etc...
+Picked off of from things like an old t-shirt print, a sundown, a dixie cup, art, etc...

 Outputs ( these are what effects happen to the pegboard )
   - weave: lines are woven between certain pegs